StingraySA/WeatherXM_HA/README.md

 ### Start Here

+First plug in the WeatherXM LCD screen into your RPi.
+Use the USB connector on the back of the unit.
+The one on the bottom doesn't have debugging enabled (Well on mine at least).
+Plug the other side into one of the USB 3.0 ports (The blue ones).

 In Home Assistant, create a new serial sensor in the `configuration.yaml` file.
 If you have a separate `sensors.yaml` file, do it there.

 Next, find out which port your WeatherXM is plugged into.
 Go to **Settings -> System -> Hardware -> All Hardware** and look for USB.
 There should be an entry with `usb-Espressif_USB_JTAG...` in the description.
 Click on the arrow to the right and copy the device path.
 It should be something like `/dev/ttyACM0`.